Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 2. It serves as a template for designing a modal app.
 Specifically, the SModeSrcEdr mode extension has to be replaced
 with a mode extension designed by the dev
-and the data strcuts used by SModeSrcEdr have to be replaced
+and the data structs used by SModeSrcEdr have to be replaced
 with app-specific data structs.
 3. It demonstrates the efficiency advantage of a Modal UI.
 This app can be compared with the WIMP based IDE you currently use.